National Day of Kurdistan

 Then in 1991 came the Gulf War and the collapse of Iraq.
 It was then that the Kurdish Parliament in exile was established in northern Iraq.
 This parliament adopted the Kurdish flag on December 17th of that year, which has since become a symbol of Kurdish identity and resistance.

-See also National Day of American Samoa
+See also National Day of Tanzania

 Finally despite ongoing conflicts and challenges.
 The Kurdish people continue to advocate for their rights and independence as Kurds.
 The National Day of Kurdistan serves as a reminder of their struggle.